ryul99/DevEnv-with-Docker/README.md

         - In this case, one container is used by only one user.
 So user should be hard coded.
         - Above link make user is added every time when container is started
         - entrypoint.sh should be modified
-3. Container connection with ssh is needed
-4. Deal with multiple user login
+3. Deal with multiple user login (reaccess to process)
-5. limit usage of user if possible
+4. limit usage of user if possible

 # How to run
 ## Dev Build